rackerlabs/docs-cloud-files/api-docs/general-api-info/service-access.rst

-Replace the sample MossoCloudFS information in the preceding table with the actual MossoCloudFS information returned as part of the :ref:`authentication service response<review-auth-resp>`.
+Replace the sample MossoCloudFS information in the preceding table with the actual MossoCloudFS information returned as part of the :ref:`authentication service response<cloud-files-auth-response>`.
 This information is located after the final '/' in the ``publicURL`` field and the ``internalURL`` field in the ``cloudFiles`` section of the service catalog returned by the authentication response.
-For more information about the account number, see the sample authentication request and response in the :ref:`authentication service response<review-auth-resp>`.

 .. tip:: If you do not know which data center you are working in or your account ID, you can find them in your Cloud Control Panel at